dan-leo/masters/thesis/v8/1_intro.md

 | eDRX and PTAU   | Nokia       | Quectel          |
 | COPS            | Ericsson    | Nordic           |
 | Data Echo       | Huawei      | SimCom           |

-Considering Table  \ref{tbl:metric_summary} and metrics, a more comprehensive study has been performed on throughput, packet delivery ratio (PDR), maximum coupling link (MCL) and scalability by Durand [@Durand2019].
-Martinez has investigated the performance boundaries of NB-IoT for a Vodafone network in Barcelona, Spain [@Martinez2019] including metrics such as energy consumption, transmission delay, enhanced coverage levels (ECLs) and different data sizes.
-Because power efficiency and latency is significantly affected by variability, important considerations have to be made in application development and thus it is of the main metrics this study is focused on.
-Between UE device and LTE basestation (BTS) both signal strength (RSRP) and coverage enhancement levels (ECL) can be causes of variability.

-In terms of estimations, variability affects battery lifetime and telemetry interval amongst others.
-Battery lifetime is defined as the length of time a device will last on an AA battery in years.
-Telemetry interval is defined as the time between different types of messages to last a year on an AA battery.
-These two estimations are necessary for developers to consider in battery-powered applications and form an important basis for this study.

-The different types of telemetry messages in Table \ref{tbl:telemetry_ue_lte} include UDP datagram transmission, cellular operator selection (COPS), UDP Echo, extended discontinuous reception (eDRX) and periodic tracking area updates (PTAU).
-UE devices give the option of using the following main data transmission protocols: UDP, TCP, CoAP and MQTT.
-UDP is a connectionless protocol used for low latency applications and TCP is used to stream data orderly, reliably, but at a cost to data overhead.
-CoAP and MQTT are lightweight message transfer protocols based off of UDP and TCP respectively.
-To measure the data overhead secondary metric caused by network repetitions and other mechanisms, it would be preferable to avoid overhead from other protocols and thus the simplest option is chosen, namely UDP.

-Table \ref{tbl:telemetry_ue_lte} also gives us the following LTE vendors which are among the top 5 in the world: Huawei, Ericsson, Nokia and ZTE.
-Since there are over a hundred MNOs across the world which also use these LTE vendors, performing this study on the main LTE vendors will also benefit the MNOs.
-With regard to NB-IoT connectivity on MNOs in South Africa, MTN will be used for ZTE and Ericsson, and Vodacom will be used for Nokia and Huawei.
-Finally, application developers are likely to use more popular NB-IoT module manufacturers such as Ublox, Quectel, Nordic and SimCom, besides lesser known ones such as Telit, Gemalto, akorIoT and so on.

 The capture method should be easily repeatable and expandable for new UE devices.
 On the basis that the AT command API is familiar to all UE devices, a framework will be built to extract data via this method.
 Although all UE devices are usually accessible through AT commands, there are alternative diagnostic methods such as Qualcomm QXDM, UEMonitor and an opensource decoder by LanternD which monitors the debug stream provided over UART at 921600 baud.
 QXDM is a proprietary diagnostic program built for UE devices with Qualcomm chipsets, yet it costs in excess of a few thousand USD.
 UEMonitor is free and can capture debug traces from both Ublox and Quectel.
 LanternD's decoder is still in beta and unstable.
 Since both Ublox and Quectel's debug messages can be accessed by UEMonitor and LanternD, these UE devices will be used to compare LTE Vendors.
 There is no support or alternative for Nordic or SimCom devices, however.